DSW, Social Welfare, Yeshiva University

 BS, English Education, University of South Florida

 Dr. Grosskopf has extensive experience working in community health settings, specializing in HIV prevention and education with urban youth and lesbian, gay, bisexual, and transgender (LGBT) health.
 He has held positions with Hunter College's Center for HIV Educational Studies and Training (CHEST), the Bureau of HIV/AIDS at the New York City Department of Health & Mental Hygiene, and the New York City Department of Education.
 Dr. Grosskopf periodically serves as a reviewer for many sexual health journals such as Journal of Homosexuality, Journal of Sexual Medicine and Archives of Sexual Behavior.
-He also holds a joint appointment at the CUNY Graduate Center in the Doctor of Public Health (DPH) program.
-Dr. Grosskopf's scholarly interests also include research ethics and human research participant protection as he serves as Vice-Chair on the CUNY University-Intergrated Institutional Review Board (UI-IRB) #1.
+Dr. Grosskopf's scholarly interests also include research ethics and human research participant protection as he serves as Chair on the CUNY University-Intergrated Institutional Review Board (UI-IRB) #4.

 MPH, Epidemiology & Biostatistics, School of Public Health, Hunter College